dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/set-up-sso-saml-2.0.md

    - **ACS (Consumer) URL Validator:** https://cloud.getdbt.com/complete/saml
    - **ACS (Consumer) URL:** https://cloud.getdbt.com/complete/saml

 4. Next, go to the **Parameters tab**.
 You must have a parameter for the Email, First Name, and Last Name attributes and include all parameters in the SAML assertions.
-When you add the custom parameters, make sure you check the **Include in SAML assertion** checkbox.
+When you add the custom parameters, make sure you select the **Include in SAML assertion** checkbox.

 We recommend using the following values: